stas-kotko/coin-toss-pixi/README.md

 ## Architecture

 The app follows an MVC structure with a finite state machine at its core.
 Game states (`Init`, `Idle`, `CoinFlight`, `Result`) are managed by `StateMachine`, which drives transitions and keeps `GameModel` as the single source of truth.
-Views are pure PixiJS display objects that react to state changes via a shared event bus (`mitt`).
+Views are pure PixiJS display objects that react to state changes via a shared event system.
 Coin animation is handled through Spine, and audio through Howler.